 As soon as we made the decision to move to New Zealand, everything started falling into place.
 And quickly!
 All of a sudden, the lights inside me turned on again.
 Hope, excitement and inspiration quickly returned and we feel like this enormous weight had been lifted.
 Even though we will really miss our families, and our friends both in Sydney and the Highlands, I know in the deepest part of my soul that we’re are doing the right thing for our family, and for us individually.
 And we’re so lucky to have some good friends in Wanaka already.

 We’re heading over to NZ this week to enrol the kids in school, and find a home etc as well as having a much needed holiday and catch up with friends.
-Then we’ll come back to the Highlands, finish packing our two containers, and move over in a few months time.
+Then we’ll come back to the Highlands, finish packing our two containers and say our “goodbyes”, and then move over in a few months time.
 I’m a little nervous about finding a home as it’s peak snow season in Wanaka and Queenstown, and both towns are notorious for being difficult to find rentals.
 But, I just know it will all be okay and things will happen as they’re meant to.